Here are the 63 startups that launched today at Y Combinator’s S18 Demo Day 1

 BrainHi

-Cofounders Israel Figueroa Fontanez and Emmanuel Oquendo came up with the idea for BrainHi in the aftermath of Hurricane Maria.
-When the devastation wrought by the hurricane made communicating with doctors offices nearly impossible on the island of Puerto Rico, the two founders thought there must be a better way to manage the process.
-The solution they came up with is an automated answering service that handles phone calls, texts, and Facebook messages with an automated bot that can schedule doctors visits and answer non-medical questions.
-The company already has 100 doctors, chiropractors, veterinarians in the U.S. and Puerto Rico.
+Co-founders Israel Figueroa Fontanez and Emmanuel Oquendo came up with the idea for BrainHi in the aftermath of Hurricane Maria.
+When the devastation wrought by the hurricane made communicating with doctors’ offices nearly impossible on the island of Puerto Rico, the two founders thought there must be a better way to manage the process.
+The solution they came up with is an automated answering service that handles phone calls, texts and Facebook messages with an automated bot that can schedule doctors visits and answer non-medical questions.
+The company already has 100 doctors, chiropractors and veterinarians in the U.S. and Puerto Rico.

 BHRD

 Managing relationships with shareholders is an expensive business for public companies.
 Recalcitrant board members, activist shareholders and others can create problems for a management team focused on long-term growth.
-Using BHRD, companies can focus on targeting and engaging the investors who are aligned with their long term vision, freeing big business to focus on their business, rather than managing shareholder expectations.
+Using BHRD, companies can focus on targeting and engaging the investors who are aligned with their long-term vision, freeing big business to focus on their business, rather than managing shareholder expectations.

 Camelot

-Camelot is a mobile app for eSports betting… and one of the first companies to blaze a trail in the sure-to-be-lucrative business operating at the intersection of video gaming and sports betting.
+Camelot is a mobile app for esports betting… and one of the first companies to blaze a trail in the sure-to-be-lucrative business operating at the intersection of video gaming and sports betting.
 The company gives fans access to live updates and stats and an interface to bet against friends.
-In the wake of the recent Supreme Court decision there are billions of dollars to be made facilitating betting in any sport — including eSports, Camelot is rolling the dice that it can hit the right number in this emerging market.
+In the wake of the recent Supreme Court decision, there are billions of dollars to be made facilitating betting in any sport — including esports.
+Camelot is rolling the dice that it can hit the right number in this emerging market.

 Inscribe

 Using a web platform and APIs, Inscribe is pitching a service to identify digital forgeries in documents.
-The company’s technology uses image forensics and machine learning to check documents like bank statements, tax forms, and forms of state and national identification to look for tampered names, figures, text or signatures.
-The killjoys at Inscribe may finally get rid of the fake ID, but they’re also solving a billion dollar market in online fraud.
+The company’s technology uses image forensics and machine learning to check documents like bank statements, tax forms and forms of state and national identification to look for tampered names, figures, text or signatures.
+The killjoys at Inscribe may finally get rid of the fake ID, but they’re also solving a billion-dollar market in online fraud.

 Fintual

-Betterment, the wildly successful automated financial management and investment platform is getting a Latin American twist with Fintual.
+Betterment, the wildly successful automated financial management and investment platform, is getting a Latin American twist with Fintual.
 The company offers wealth management services through low-fee mutual funds intelligently managed by the same sort of toolkit that used to be available to big banks and the quant programmers that work for them.
-It’s already a success in the markets it’s selling into, with week over week growth of around 10%.
+It’s already a success in the markets it’s selling into, with week-over-week growth of around 10 percent.

 Four Growers

-The robot revolution is coming for agriculture and one of the place where those robots will first raise their flag is in the hothouse.
+The robot revolution is coming for agriculture, and one of the places where those robots will first raise their flag is in the hothouse.
 That’s the vision that Four Growers has laid out as it seeks to sell its robots to farms already squeezed by a labor shortage that shows no sign of relenting.
-The company pitches consistent quality of picked grape or cherry tomatoes and a “workforce” that’s dependable and efficient.
-Four Growers predicts that it can replace at least four human laborers with its robots representing incredible economic efficiencies for growers.
+The company pitches consistent quality of picked grapes or cherry tomatoes and a “workforce” that’s dependable and efficient.
+Four Growers predicts it can replace at least four human laborers with its robots, representing incredible economic efficiencies for growers.

-AnnieCannons is a San Francisco-based non-profit coding bootcamp aimed at transforming survivors of human trafficking into software developers or professionals in the technology industry.
+AnnieCannons is a San Francisco-based nonprofit coding bootcamp aimed at transforming survivors of human trafficking into software developers or professionals in the technology industry.

 BuyCoins

 BuyCoins wants to be the cryptocurrency exchange for Africa.
 Emerging markets are the ideal test bed and proving ground for cryptocurrencies and, in some cases, they’re the least able to take advantage of the purported efficiencies that these new platforms offer.
-BuyCoins is the only exchange in Nigeria that allows Nigerians to buy and sell cryptocurrencies ranging from Bitcoin and Ethereum, to Litecoin and Bitcoin Cash, directly with their local bank account or debit card.
+BuyCoins is the only exchange in Nigeria that allows Nigerians to buy and sell cryptocurrencies, ranging from Bitcoin and Ethereum, to Litecoin and Bitcoin Cash, directly with their local bank account or debit card.
 There’s already $4 billion traded in cryptocurrency in Nigeria and the market is growing quickly.

 Mac’d

 Mac’d is a build-your-own mac and cheese restaurant that lets customers choose their own adventure from the beginning.
-The company plans to expand through a low cost “ghost kitchen” approach, where it rents out kitchen space and sells its mac and cheese strictly through providers like UberEats, Caviar, DoorDash, Postmates.
+The company plans to expand through a low-cost “ghost kitchen” approach, where it rents out kitchen space and sells its mac and cheese strictly through providers like UberEats, Caviar, DoorDash and Postmates.

 And to quote TechCrunch’s Megan Rose Dickey: “The mac and cheese was bomb.”